gsrhead/Game-project/README.md

 - A leaderboard to compete against other players
 - A start screen for the game

-We have also created a wireframe for the game using Figma and our goal is to achieve a 3D look from scratch.
-The game is licensed under the MIT License.
-Feel free to fork, modify and distribute the code accordingly.
+# Play *instructions*
+Welcome to the ultimate car racing game!
+Use either your keyboard or mouse to maneuver your car across the lanes and avoid traffic.
+To start the game, click the "Start" button or press the "Enter" key.
+If at any point you crash and need to restart, simply press the "R" key to begin again.
+Get ready to race and have fun!"

 # Wireframe *Figma*
 Created a wireframe for the game
+We have also created a wireframe for the game using Figma and our goal is to achieve a 3D look from scratch.
 ![Screenshot (1)](https://user-images.githubusercontent.com/115747784/212224916-24e04ae2-1c56-4bc0-b9f8-ddd1f1ff1c90.png)